Git Version Control Introduction

 In scenarios where you want to copy one branches history into another, you can merge them.
 A merge is done by calling

 git merge branch-name with branch-name being the name of the branch to merge from.
-It is automatically merged in the current active branch.
+It is automatically merged into the current active branch.

 It’s common for a remote repository to contain work (history) that you do not have.
 Whenever you run

-git pull, it will attempt to automatically merge those commits.
+git pull, it will attempt to automatically merge those commits into your local copy.
 That merge may look like the below.

 Sometimes history needs to be reset, or a commit needs to be undone.
 This can be done multiple ways.